Ultimate Guide to B2B Marketing On LinkedIn

 In fact, 94% of Fortune 500 CEOs active on social media are on LinkedIn.
 If reaching decision-makers is your goal, there’s no better place to start.

-Just being on LinkedIn isn’t enough.
-What really matters is how you use it—smartly and with purpose.
 In this guide, we’ll walk you through how to approach B2B marketing on LinkedIn: from setting up your company page to getting noticed by the right people and staying ahead of the curve.

-Why LinkedIn Is a B2B Marketing Powerhouse
+Why LinkedIn is a B2B Marketing Powerhouse

 Before we jump into the how-to’s, let’s talk about why LinkedIn is so crucial for B2B marketing.
 Here are a few reasons that might surprise you: